Linguistic determinism: Pirahã

 For example, one may perceive different colors even while missing a particular word for each shade, like New Guinea aborigines can distinguish between the colors green and blue even though they have only one lexical entry to describe both colors.
-In communities where language does not exist to describe color, it does not mean the concept is void – rather the community may have a description or unique phrase to determine the concept.
+In communities where language does not exist to describe color, it does not mean the concept is void – rather the community may have a description or phrase to determine the concept.
 Everett describes his research into the Pirahã tribe who use language to describe color concepts in a different way to English speakers: "[...] each word for color in Pirahã was actually a phrase.
 For example, biísai did not mean simply 'red'.
 It was a phrase that meant 'it is like blood'."

 Thus, in its strong version 'Whorfian hypothesis' of linguistic determination of cognition has been widely refuted.
 In its weaker form, however, the proposal that language influences thinking has frequently been discussed and studied.